Blue Stripe

-Blue Stripe (foaled October 27, 2017) is a dual-hemisphere Argentine-bred multiple Graded Stakes winning Thoroughbred racehorse.
+Blue Stripe (foaled October 27, 2017 - March 11, 2026) was a dual-hemisphere Argentine-bred multiple Graded Stakes winning Thoroughbred racehorse.
 Her graded wins include the Group 1 Gran Premio Criadores in Argentina and the Grade I Clement L. Hirsch Stakes in 2022 at Del Mar in Southern California.
 She was named the 2021 Argentine Champion Older Mare.

 Background

 Blue Stripe is a bay mare, bred by Haras La Manija in Argentina and owned by Mexican Jose Cerillo of Lomas de Chapulpepec's Pozo de Luna.
 Blue Stripe's sire is the Argentine bred Equal Stripes, who has three winners of the Group 1 Gran Premio Nacional (Argentine Derby) among his progeny.
 He led the Argentine general sire list in 2020.
 Blue Stripe's dam Blues for Sale was a Group winner in Argentina over 1200-1600 metre distances.
 Blue Stripe is a half-sister to Blue Prize, the 2019 Breeders' Cup Distaff winner at Santa Anita.

 In Argentina, Blue Stripe was trained by Nicolas Martin Ferro and ridden by jockey Pavon Eduardo Ortega in all her races.
 In the US, she was trained by Marcelo Polanco.